 In 2018, President Moon Jae-in increased diplomatic engagement with LAC in line with his strategy to diversify diplomacy.
 President Moon met with leaders of Chile and Argentina on the occasion of the United Nations General Assembly and G20 summit.
 The Prime Minister also paid a visit to the Dominican Republic and Brazil, making diplomatic efforts to strengthen cooperative ties with LAC region.

-- Furthermore, the ROK is actively pursuing to sign FTAs with LAC as a means to strengthen economic cooperation.
-The LAC region represents a vast market worth 5.3 trillion US dollars (based on 2015 estimates) as well as a strategic point for energy, mining, and food resources.
+The two regions have put forth to strengthen economic cooperation as well, through the ROK’s active pursuit of the signing of FTAs with LAC.
+The LAC region represents a vast market worth 5.6 trillion US dollars (based on 2017 estimates) as well as a strategic point for energy, mining, and food resources.
 The ROK-Chile FTA signed in February 2003 is viewed as a successful negotiation that has quadrupled the trade volume from 1.8 billion US dollars to 7.3 billion US dollars in six years.
-It is also anticipated that the ROK-Peru FTA signed in March 2011, which went into effect in August of the same year, will increase trade and investment between the two countries.
-Encouraged by such momentum, the ROK signed the FTA with Columbia in February 2013, which entered into force in 2016, and concluded FTA negociations with 5 Central American countries(Panama, Costa Rica, El Salvador, Nicaragua and Honduras) in 2016.
+Encouraged by such momentum, the ROK signed the FTA with Peru and Columbia which went into effect in August 2011 and July 2016 respectively.